-The University has a proud history of philanthropy and for more than 145 years endowments have played an invaluable role in supporting the core needs of our students and researchers, enabling them to make ground-breaking contributions to local, national and international communities.
+The University has a proud history of philanthropy.
+For more than 145 years, endowments have played an invaluable role in supporting the core needs of our students and researchers, enabling them to make ground-breaking contributions to local, national and international communities.

 Endowed funds are amongst the University of Adelaide’s most important sources of philanthropic support.
 Secured in perpetuity, they underwrite core activities and programs including scholarships, professorial chairs and fellowships, and the maintenance of our historic buildings and heritage.

 Donors are able to establish individual endowment funds, or contribute to the University Endowment Fund.
 As it grows, the Endowment Fund strengthens the University and allows for autonomy and reliable planning.
 The Endowment Fund provides a flow of predictable revenue, enabling the University to be less reliant on volatile funding sources such as grants and enrolments.

 What is an endowment fund?